U.S. couple detained in Uganda gets fresh charge that carries death penalty

 The first charge, aggravated torture of a child, carries a maximum sentence of life in prison.

-The U.S. Embassy in Kampala did not immediately respond to a request for comment on Wednesday.
-It said last week it was aware of reports of the arrest and detention of two U.S. citizens in Kampala and was monitoring the situation, but had no further comment due to privacy considerations.
+On Wednesday the U.S. Embassy in Kampala declined to comment on the latest charge.
+Last week it told Reuters it was aware of reports of the arrest and detention of two U.S. citizens in Kampala and was monitoring the situation, but had no further comment due to privacy considerations.

 Our Standards: The Thomson Reuters Trust Principles.